London's smaller art collections

-This is an online art history course which aims to explore London’s lesser-known and often overlooked art collections.
-Sessions focus on each collection’s origins and curatorial policy and their permanent exhibitions.
+This is a gallery-based course which aims to explore London’s lesser-known and often overlooked art collections.
+Visits focus on each collection’s origins and curatorial policy and their permanent exhibitions.

 What will we cover?

-In this course we explore some of London's smaller art collections, for example: The Estorick; Guildhall Art Gallery; the Wallace Collection; the Queen's House, Greenwich and Kenwood House.
+In this course we explore some of London's smaller art collections, for example: The Estorick; Guildhall Art Gallery; the Wallace Collection; Leighton House; the Queen's House, Greenwich and Kenwood House.

 What will I achieve?

 By the end of this course you should be able to...

 1. Identify the range of smaller art collections in London and their holdings What previous students have achieved on this course:

 2. Participate in discussions around art with increased confidence